 If you are a fan of Best Western hotels, there is now only one, the Las Brisas Spa Hotel.
 It's across the street from the beach and the Surf and Sand.
 The Best Western Laguna Reef Inn is now The Travelodge Laguna Beach.
 It's also across the street from the beach and across from the Montage.

 Four waterfront hotels in Laguna Beach California include:

 There are many restaurants in Laguna to choose from.
 There are all kinds of choices: gourmet, ethnic, casual, unique, American, Mexican and everything else in between.
 You can find them all around the village as well as up and down Pacific Coast Highway.
 The high concentration of hotels and international visitors helps to sustain a varied dining scene with something to please everyone.

 Laguna Beach California is located in Southern Orange County between Newport Beach and Corona del Mar to the north, and Dana Point to the south.
 You can reach it from the Interstate 5 or 405 south by taking the 133 Laguna Canyon Road exit.
 It’s about a 15 minute drive through countryside and canyon to the village.

-View Southern California Beaches in a larger map
+View Laguna in a larger map

 Alternatively, you can enter the town from Pacific Coast Highway coming from the north or south.
 The closest airport to Laguna with commercial flights is the John Wayne Orange County airport in Santa Ana.